New Mecca

 Abraj Al-Bait

-There was a very interesting article a couple of days ago in The New York Times concerning the current construction boom altering the landscape of the holy city of Mecca.
+There was a very interesting article a couple of days ago in The New York Times concerning the current construction boom altering the landscape of Mecca.

 Jabal Omar